antD97/DeathCurse/readme.md

 - Curse Cookie II: -3 curse levels
 - Curse Cookie III: -11 curse levels

-If a player eats a Curse Cookie multiples times within the 30 minutes of its effect, the effect timer is only reset each time.
+Players cannot eat more Curse Cookies to achieve higher amounts of curse reduction.
+If a player eats a Curse Cookie multiple times within the 30 minutes of its effect, the effect timer is only reset each time.
 If a player eats a higher tier Curse Cookie while under the effect of a lower tier Curse Cookie, the reduction effect is replaced by the higher tier Curse Cookie and the effect timer is reset.
-Players cannot eat more Curse Cookies to achieve higher amounts of curse reduction.

 ## Curse Wards

 ![Curse Ward Crafting](img/curse_ward.png)

 There are three Curse Ward tiers: Curse Ward I, Curse Ward II, and Curse Ward III.
 To craft a Curse Ward I, use the recipe above.
-Curse Wards don't despawn after being on the ground for five minutes, are immune to fire and lava, but are *not* immune to explosions.
+Curse Wards don't despawn after being on the ground for five minutes and are immune to fire and lava but are *not* immune to explosions.

 Creating higher tiers of Curse Wards is similar to creating higher tiers of Curse Cookies, but the thrown items will only be used to create a new Curse Ward if they are on fire.
 If there are four or